Politics of Victoria: Parliament of Victoria

+Executive Government

+The Victoria State Government enforces acts passed by the parliament through government departments, statutory authorities, and other public agencies.
+The government is formally presided over by the governor, who exercises executive authority granted by the state's constitution through the Executive Council, a body consisting of senior cabinet ministers.
+In reality, both the governor and the Executive Council are largely ceremonial, with the premier and ministers having control over policy, appointments, and other executive orders made by the governor.

+Judiciary

+Judicial power is exercised by the Supreme Court of Victoria and a system of subordinate courts, but the High Court of Australia and other federal courts have overriding jurisdiction on matters which fall under the ambit of the Australian Constitution.

+Political leanings of Victorians

+Victorians, and Melburnians in particular, are considered by some analysts to be more progressive than other Australians.
+The state recorded the highest Yes votes of any state in the republic referendum, same-sex marriage survey and Indigenous Voice referendum.
+Victorians are said to be "generally socially progressive, supportive of multiculturalism, wary of extremes of any kind".

+However, the Liberal Party along with the Nationals at varying points had continuous governance from the 1955 Victorian state election to the 1982 Victorian state election, in part due to the Australian Labor Party split of 1955.

 Federal politics

 Victoria is divided into 38 federal electoral divisions, each represented by a seat in the Australian House of Representatives.
 Like other Australian states, Victoria is represented by twelve Senators in the Australian Senate, with six of those Senators elected for two three-year Senate terms at each half-Senate election.

 Political parties

 The centre-left Australian Labor Party (ALP), the centre-right Liberal Party of Australia, the centre-right National Party of Australia, and the left-wing environmentalist Australian Greens are Victoria's main political parties.
 Traditionally, Labor is strongest in Melbourne's working and middle class western, northern and inner-city suburbs, and the regional cities of Ballarat, Bendigo and Geelong.
 The Liberals' main support lies in Melbourne's more affluent eastern suburbs and outer suburbs, and some rural and regional centres.
 The Nationals are strongest in Victoria's North Western and Eastern rural regional areas.
 The Greens, who won their first lower house seats in 2014, are strongest in inner Melbourne.